Lightnet/py_ui_message/README.md

 # Information:
   This is just prototype.
 Note there example from the lesson on the sites by using the search engine.

-  Trying to build universal tool for chat.
+  Trying to build universal tool for chat message.

   One reason is learning and build tool for local chat message development.